What Is Visual Tracking in Childhood?

 - Talk to your child’s school about enlarged reading materials.
 Larger text may be easier to track

-More ideas provided by Joni Hjalmquist, an Occupational Therapist and expert
+More ideas were provided by Joni Hjalmquist, an Occupational Therapist and expert

 Activities to help strengthen your child’s visual tracking abilities